Last

 civil aircraft, flown by private owners, aero clubs and aerial agricutural

-At Camden Airport, south of Sydney, a small company Lawrence Engineering and Sales Pty Ltd
+At Camden Airport, south of Sydney, a small company Lawrence Engineering and Sales Pty Ltdhad

-had purchased the RAAF's remaining Tiger Moth spare parts stock.
-This
+purchased the RAAF's remaining Tiger Moth spare parts stock.
+These had

-military Tiger Moths.
-The large size of the spares holding, including
+RAAF and Royal Australian Navy Tiger Moths.
+The large size of the

 Gipsy Major engines, new fuselage frames and complete wings, resulted